 The following article was condensed from a training session at the 2017 DAT User Conference.
 Save the date for the next DAT User Conference on Sept.
 24-26, 2018 and sign up to receive notice of early-bird discounts.

 The past year is a good example of how quickly the freight environment can change from relatively loose capacity to tight capacity.
 Fortunately, as a DAT customer, you have access to the nation’s biggest load board with more than 1.3 million trucks in DAT’s super database.
 Still, it can sometimes be hard to find a specific equipment type on certain lanes during certain times of the year.

-If you've posted your load and searched trucks in your DAT load board and the phone still isn't ringing, turn to your transportation management system (TMS).
+If you’ve posted your load and searched trucks in your DAT load board and the phone still isn’t ringing, turn to your broker TMS software.
 It can be your best friend when capacity is tight.

 Here are 3 ways you can use your TMS software to find the truck you need.

 1. Check Your Carrier Lane History – If you need to cover a specific lane, the best place to start is by calling carriers who have moved freight for you on that same lane in the past.
 Even if they haven’t called on your load or posted their truck, this is a great place to start.
 Your carrier lane history will also tell you when you last used them, how much they charged for that lane, and any other notes you may have tied to that carrier.
 The screenshot below shows the Carrier Lane History screen from DAT Keypoint, a TMS software for freight brokers.